springernature/frontend-toolkits/toolkits/nature/packages/nature-header/README.md

 header();
 ```

-Once you’ve installed the `scss` and JavaScript, build your Header using the Handlebars template below as a guide.
+Once you’ve installed the `scss` and JavaScript, build your Header using the `Handlebars` template below as a guide.

+### Template

+You can find a configurable template in the [Header's `view` folder](https://github.com/springernature/frontend-toolkits/blob/master/toolkits/nature/packages/nature-header/view/header.hbs).

+See an example in the [Header's `demo` folder](https://github.com/springernature/frontend-toolkits/tree/master/toolkits/nature/packages/nature-header/demo)

+The loops and conditional statements show which parts of the component contain dynamic content.

 ### Header